Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Mathematical Formulation and Analytical Solutions

 \subsection{Solving the Amplitude Profile}

-Equation ~\ref{aeq} represents a challenging nonlinear ordinary differential equation.
-Also note that a polynomial solution in $ a $ for the integral of the skin drag (Eq.~\ref{skindrag}) exists only for $|v| \ge a\Omega $.
-In effort to enable closed form analytical solutions for Eq.~\ref{aeq}, we consider an asymptotic expression for the skin drag in the regime $|v |\ll a\Omega $, then extended into the region $|v|< a\Omega $, therefore obtaining:
+Equation~\ref{aeq} represents a challenging nonlinear ordinary differential equation.
+Here we aim to derive an analytical solution and to facilitate the mathematical treatment we assume the parameters $ C_d $ and $ \alpha $ to be spatially homogeneous (constant).
+The model can be extended for heterogeneous conditions but numerical solutions should be sought.
+A polynomial in $ a $ for the integral of the skin drag (Eq.~\ref{skindrag}) can be found explicitly in closed form for $|v| \ge a\Omega $, see Appendix \ref{appA}.
+In effort to enable closed form analytical solutions we seek to an approximate polynomial form using an asymptotic expansion of the integrand for $|v |\ll a\Omega $ that are then extended into the region $|v|< a\Omega $ (see Appendix \ref{appA}).
+We obtain: